What in the world is a digital nomad?

 Employers tend to hire nomads as salaried employees or on a project-based rate.
 Most digital nomads don’t want managers counting every minute of their time.

-Technology for the Age of Remote Working
+Technology in the Age of Remote Working

 There are several important tools for managing remote workers.
 Most of them fall into three main categories: tracking, communication, and collaboration.